Sergio Peraza

-Sergio Andres Peraza Avila is an artist sculptor from Mexico.
+Sergio Andres Peraza Avila is a sculptor from Mexico.

 Biography

 Sergio Peraza Avila's academic education is in "Ceramic shell and bronze casting" at the Fine Arts University of Philadelphia, Pennsylvania (1992).
 He also studied at the Academia of San Carlos/Escuela Nacional de Artes Plásticas (National University of Plastic Arts), Universidad Nacional Autónoma de Mexico (UNAM), Mexico City and in 1986-87 he studied Graphic Design at Autonomous University of Guadalajara.(UAG) Jalisco, Mexico.

 In 1988 he joined the International Conference on Public Sculpture at Trinity College.

 In 1990 Peraza Avila had a Collective art show called "Primera Jornada Cultural" at the Acapulco Plaza Hotel with Tamayo, Anguiano and Cuevas works; he was the youngest artist at the show, and became a celebrity in Acapulco newspapers.

 In 1991 Sergio was co-author with his brother Humberto of the three bronze monuments of 8 ft.
 (2.46m); each dedicated to Ricardo Palmerin, Guty Cárdenas and José Domínguez; Mexican Bolero composers and songwriters from the Yucatán area of Mexico.
 These statues are in front of the Museum of the Yucatán Music in the city of Mérida.
 In 1992 Sergio made the bronze monument of 7 ft.
 2.15m)dedicated to Ruben Pabello, newspaper director in the city of Xalapa, Mexico, and became a member of the International Sculpture Center in Washington, DC.

 In 1993, Sergio became acquainted with several Buddhist associations in Mexico City, he then created the Multimedia Installation "The liberation of the Smogmen" (66x21x12 ft.(2.3x6.5x7m)); sponsored by Amnesty International and an ecological group, in one of the last fabricclarity which closed in the south of Mexico City.
-He then became video director and producer of "Gaden Shartse Monks, the Mexico experience", an art video for Mexico's Tibet human rights association, Tibet’s House, New York City.
+He then became video director and producer of "Gaden Shartse Monks, the Mexico experience", an art video for Mexico's Tibet human rights association, Tibet's House, New York City.

 In the winter of 1994 was the debut solo exhibit, "oneman show" of his own work "Los Perazos de Peraza", the first retrospective of his sculpture, painting, engravings and drawing work, at the Centro Cultural Veracruzano in Coyoacan.
 Based on a small maquette by his father Humberto Peraza Ojeda, Sergio made the technical development and enlargement to 10 ft.
 (3.1m) of the monument in honor of the actor Mario Moreno, the well-known "Cantinflas"; this sculpture can be seen in the bullring of Mexico City and is a unique bronze sculpture signed by Perazas, both father and son.